sahir-dev/Customer_Satisfaction_prediction_s_d/README.md

 - All support channels (email, phone, chat, social media) are roughly equally used
 - Technical issues generate the most tickets

-## How to Run

-1. Clone this repo
-2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook and run all cells
-4. Check the `outputs/` folder for results

 ## Requirements